 How to Solve CLAT Legal Reasoning Questions?

-To solve CLAT Legal Reasoning questions effectively, it is important to adopt a systematic approach.
+To solve CLAT Legal Reasoning questions effectively, adopt a systematic approach.
 Begin by thoroughly reading the passage to grasp the context and pinpoint the main issue or problem.
 Note any legal principles or rules mentioned in the passage.
-Focus on the facts that are crucial for applying the legal principle, and ignore extraneous information.
+Focus on the facts to apply the legal principle, and ignore extraneous information.

 Next, apply the legal principle logically to the given facts.
 Ensure that your reasoning follows a clear and logical path.
 When presented with multiple-choice questions, eliminate options that do not apply the principle correctly or misinterpret the facts.
 Narrow down your choices to the most logically sound option.